-All proposals, requests for funding, ranking results, and related project materials will be made publicly available on the EMC's website.5 Final results and data from EMC-approved projects will also be publicly available.
+All proposals, requests for funding, ranking results, and related project materials will be made publicly available on the EMC's website.4 Final results and data from EMC-approved projects will also be publicly available.

 If an EMC member is the principal investigator or a collaborator on a proposed project, the EMC member will recuse themself from ranking that project or participating in funding recommendations for that project.
 Applicants and EMC members shall disclose to the EMC any potential financial or non-financial conflicts of interests related to the proposal, including direct or indirect financial or non-financial relationships with the EMC, Board, Department, or applicants.
-The EMC member with the potential conflict of interest will abstain from voting on any items that relate to the conflict and avoid influencing any related decision.